 Originally written on March 31, 2019

-In the absence of incentives, people are likely to do whatever they are naturally driven to.
-The moment an incentive is introduced into the system, their behaviors start to polarize.
+In absence of incentives, people are likely to do whatever they are naturally driven to.
+The moment an incentive is introduced into the system, their behaviors start to formulate according to the incentive.

 In an economy that has expanded beyond basic needs and wants, if money is added to incentivize more production, what is there to be produced?
 To grab the new money, people may engage in ventures that they might have not engaged in otherwise.
 For example, when a nation incentives education, hordes of people, who aren't intellectually inclined, enroll in educational institutions.
 As students, they do badly.
 As researchers, they produce sub-par scholarship.
 This continues until so many people get degrees that the value of a degree gets diluted to less than the cost of it.
 Similarly, economic incentives to any industry or market invite players that are bound to perform sub-par because they were not naturally/organically interested.